alecomunian/cmmpy/docs/tutorial.rst

 This is a brief tutorial to illustrate how to run a simple application that makes use of the ``cmmpy``.
-For more details and more options, one can have a look at many examples avaiable in the bitbucket/github reposotories in the folder `test`.
+For more details and more options, one can have a look at many examples available in the bitbucket/github repositories in the folder `test`.
 The files provided in the test folder cover almost all the examples explored in the companion paper published in Computers and Geosciences by A.Comunian and M.Giudici,
 DOI: `10.1016/j.cageo.2021.104705
 <https://doi.org/10.1016/j.cageo.2021.104705>`_ (hereinafter, the
 *companion paper*).

-Example 1 - Tomographic approach
+Example - Tomographic approach
 *******************************************

 This example is based on the implementation of the CMM with a